“Change is the constant, the signal for rebirth, the egg of the phoenix.”

 http://www.mindtools.com/pages/article/newLDR_76.htm

-Lists 32 short icebreakers that you can use at the start of a training or gathering.
+Lists multiple short icebreakers that you can use at the start of a training or gathering.

 Icebreaker Games for Small Groups